 Travel advice for the Bailiwick is as follows:

-Face masks are now required on all commercial aircraft landing in the Bailiwick.
+- Face masks are now required on all commercial aircraft landing in the Bailiwick;

 7. Implications for economic substance compliance and residency

 Until late November and the issuance of the guidance noted above, there was no official guidance on economic substance issues relating to the COVID-19 pandemic in Guernsey.
-A note “Board Meetings and Economic Substance Requirements Guidance was circulated by Guernsey International Business Association (GIBA) on 16 March 2020 in relation to what local companies need to do to operate in light of the restrictions on travel, reductions in numbers of face to face meetings and the possibility of persons needing to self-isolate and yet still comply with their obligations under the economic substance rules.
+A note “Board Meetings and Economic Substance Requirements Guidance” was circulated by Guernsey International Business Association (GIBA) on 16 March 2020 in relation to what local companies need to do to operate in light of the restrictions on travel, reductions in numbers of face to face meetings and the possibility of persons needing to self-isolate and yet still comply with their obligations under the economic substance rules.
 GIBA consulted with the GSCCA and the Guernsey Revenue Service to create this guidance (GIBA Guidance) but as such that guidance was not official.

-The GIBA Guidance states that companies should maintain and retain relevant records that show what their policy was in respect of the restrictions on travel for company officers and the period of time for which that policy was in place.
+The GIBA Guidance stated that companies should maintain and retain relevant records that show what their policy was in respect of the restrictions on travel for company officers and the period of time for which that policy was in place.
 This will ensure that such companies can demonstrate where COVID- 19 restriction measures prohibited the company from holding an adequate number of board meetings in the island or required meetings to be temporarily be held virtually, such as via conference call, video conferencing, Skype or something similar.
 It should be noted that the normal protocols for such meetings should be observed as far as possible, and revert back to normal as soon as the threat from the outbreak recedes.

-The GIBA Guidance also notes that businesses should give consideration to the ability to appoint alternative directors on island who can attend meetings and thereby address any short – term practical difficulties arising from COVID 19.
+The GIBA Guidance also noted that businesses should give consideration to the ability to appoint alternative directors on island who can attend meetings and thereby address any short – term practical difficulties arising from COVID 19.

-The States of Guernsey has launched a loan guarantee scheme to provide additional financial support to local businesses facing disruption as a result of the Covid-19 outbreak.
+The States of Guernsey launched a loan guarantee scheme to provide additional financial support to local businesses facing disruption as a result of the Covid-19 outbreak.

 The scheme has also been agreed in coordination with the Governments of Jersey and the Isle of Man.
 The scheme is operating through clearing banks who lend to local businesses in Guernsey.